 Lynn Rene Anderson was one of the most important female country music voices of her time.
-She was one of the biggest names in the genre by 1970 and helped pave the way for future Nashville stars throughout her celebrated career.
+She was one of the best female country names in the genre by 1970 and helped pave the way for future Nashville stars throughout her celebrated career.

 Anderson was born in Grand Forks, North Dakota, in 1947, but was raised in California by her songwriter parents, Casey and Liz Anderson.
 She had a knack for performing early on, singing at local horse shows as well as the local program Country Caravan.